doriancransac/step-jaxrs-example/README.md

 # step-jersey-example
-Demo of integration of jersey client (3.0) as a step keyword https://step.exense.ch/
+Demo of integration of JAX-RS client as a step keyword https://step.exense.ch/